WaiBOP United: History

 With the prospect of no Waikato/Bay Of Plenty representation at the national level, plus the fear that the NZFC would collapse, various people in the football community stepped in to help, some of the most notable being Gordon Glen-Watson, who had played top-level football in New Zealand, and Wayne Bates, a Ngaruawahia United AFC alumni.
 Anyone costing the club significant sums of money was let go, leaving the club with no players or coaching staff.
 To help keep the club alive, Ngaruawahia United offered Waikato FC their facilities at Centennial Park for training and playing.

 Dave Edmondson, Ngaruawahia United's coach, put his name forward to help the team at no cost and Graham Pearce, formally of Waitakere United, came on board and very quickly Waikato FC put together a piecemeal team to compete in the NZFC.

 The NZFC itself went through a major restructure during this same period to keep Waikato FC and Team Wellington in competition.
 To keep the costs down, the third round of the competition was culled.
 This was good news for some clubs but not others, especially teams based in the Auckland region.
 As compensation, an extended finals was introduced with each team playing home and away.

-While Waikato FC did not make the top four and qualify for the playoffs, it remaineds in touch with the leaders throughout the season and had it been lucky enough to pick up a further four points, would have qualified for the finals.
+While Waikato FC did not make the top four and qualify for the playoffs, it remained in touch with the leaders throughout the season and had it been lucky enough to pick up a further four points, would have qualified for the finals.

 In December 2015 it was announced that they'd be passing their ASB Premiership licence on to Hamilton Wanderers effective 2016–17 season ending their existence in the top flight of New Zealand Football.

 They played their last match away to Auckland City FC on 28 February 2016, going down 4–1 to bring their existence to an end.